Jim-Booth/SpaceInvaders/README.md

 | **Bonus Life** | 1500 or 1000 points | 1500 | F2 |
 | **Coin Info** | Show or hide in demo | Show | F3 |

-Changes take effect immediately and are saved automatically.
+Changes are saved automatically. **Note:** The lives setting only displays correctly during active gameplay.
+During demo/attraction mode, the change may not be visible until a new game is started.

 ## ROM Files